 Whom We’re Looking For

-The Matthew Shepard Foundation, an LGBTQ+ oriented, national civil rights organization based in Denver, is looking for an experienced, creative, well-connected fundraising professional as our next Development Director.
+The Matthew Shepard Foundation (MSF), an LGBTQ+ oriented national civil rights organization based in Denver, is looking for an experienced, creative, well-connected communication professional as our next Communications Officer.
 You’ll be putting your strong passion for civil rights and social change to work for an organization that seeks to “Replace Hate with Understanding, Compassion and Acceptance.”
-You will lead our fundraising efforts across all income categories, including individual contributions, major gifts, planned gifts, grants, corporate partners, earned income and annual and special events.
+Working from our annual Operating Plan, you will craft year-round and long-term communication strategies to drive programs, build relationships, support fundraising and influence policies and social attitudes.

 What It’s All About

-- A proven track record of obtaining and maintaining significant programmatic grant funding.
+- A proven track record of effective message and content development and execution.

-- Strong experience researching, identifying, cultivating and stewarding donors at different giving levels, including major donors.
+- Strong experience identifying, cultivating and stewarding media and opinion leaders.

 - Superior written and verbal communication skills and experience.